 Scenario 1: The Integration Identity Crisis

-Sometimes, the best GTM isn't about your product but becoming part of your users' existing sequences.
+Sometimes, the best GTM isn't about your product at all – it's about becoming part of your users' existing workflows.

 Scenario 2: Implementation Anxiety